-The life story of MBIFF’s founder and producer, Jerry Dalton, is so fascinating, that it’s worthy of being made into a movie.
+The life story of our local film festival’s founder and producer, Jerry Dalton, is so fascinating, that it’s worthy of being made into a movie itself.

-He grew up in Oregon to a pioneering family.
-His father would buy large tracts of land every four years and relocate there with his family.
+Jerry grew up in Oregon to a pioneering family.
+His father would buy large tracts of land every four years and relocate his family there.
 They would sleep in tents or an old barn, and build a house on the land entirely by hand before moving on.

-“This was the sort of thing people did in the 1800’s,” Jerry tells me.
+“This was the sort of thing people did in the 1800s,” Jerry says.
 “I grew up differently than most people.”

 His life story took him from bodybuilding, to working as a professional chef, to eventually building his own house by hand in Myrtle Beach, which confounded the permitting office who issued him a $7,000 fee with the general feeling he would not complete it.

 “Ever since my youth,” Jerry tells me, “film was my passion.
-But in the 1980’s, and even still today, if you aren’t juiced with connections, you have a hard time getting in.
+But in the 1980s and even still today, if you aren’t juiced with connections you have a hard time getting noticed.
 Nepotism runs deep in Hollywood, and I needed a way to survive.

 “I never gave up the hope of going into film though, so I worked in the film industry here and there for free, just to do it and be in it.
 Finally I filmed my own movie, and it ended up being shown in theaters in 37 states.
-Distribution is my niche; eventually I handled the films of Tom Arnold, Brittany Murphy, and Faye Dunaway as the main actors.”
+Distribution is my niche; eventually I handled films in which Tom Arnold, Brittany Murphy, and Faye Dunaway were the main actors.”